Voilett-Roze/asus/Using-ipset.md

 ```
 chmod +x /jffs/scripts/create-ipset-lists.sh
 ```
-and then call this at the end of your existing /jffs/services-start:
+and then call this at the end of your existing /jffs/firewall-start:
 ```
 # Load ipset filter rules
 sh /jffs/scripts/create-ipset-lists.sh
 ```
-The reason you need to call it in `/jffs/services-start` and not in `/jffs/firewall-start` is because the script wants the ntpclient to set the system datetime as it checks for cached files older than a particular date.

 You may also run `/jffs/scripts/create-ipset-lists.sh` from command line or reboot router to apply new blocking rules immediately.